CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/080-configure-dns.md

 After a short time, you'll see the confirmation of your update in the console.
 CluedIn is now configured to use your new DNS address.
 ![configure-dns-2.png](../../assets/images/ama/howtos/configure-dns-2.png)

+{:.important}
-**Note:** This will use the LetsEncrypt service in the cluster to do an HTTP request to validate the certificate.
+This will use the LetsEncrypt service in the cluster to do an HTTP request to validate the certificate.
 If you would like to use a self-provided certificate, please review the [Configure TLS Certificates](/deployment/infra-how-tos/configure-certificates) page.